Procedure of Company Registration in Bangladesh 2026

 Key Guidelines:

-• BIDA Registration: Mandatory for manufacturing; optional for services (expedites work permits).
+• BIDA Registration: Mandatory for manufacturing; optional for service-related industry.
+BIDA registration provides various benefits including issuing of work permits.

-Jural Acuity handles FDI structuring, JV agreements, and repatriation.
-Recent inflows: USD 1.53 billion (2023).
+Jural Acuity handles FDI structuring, JV agreements, registration, post licensing compliances and repatriation.

-Getting TIN, VAT, and Trade Licence After Registration
+Getting TIN, VAT, and Trade License After Registration

 Post-RJSC, operationalize via NBR and local authorities (5-15 days):